Tails Dog Walking Index Live aggregate

 Citation-ready aggregates.
 No dog-level records, no addresses, no GPS routes leave Tails.

 Completed Tails walk logs and completed booking GPS sessions with positive duration.
-That’s it.
+Drafts, cancellations, and zero-duration walks are out.

 Privacy rules

-GPS becomes distance, duration, and a stamina signal.
-Raw coordinates and route maps stay private.
+Aggregate only — no names, addresses, caregiver records, or individual dog histories.
+GPS becomes distance, duration, and a stamina signal; raw coordinates and route maps stay private.

 Citation